tektutor/openshift-tekton-feb-2022/Day1/README.md

 oc new-project jegan
 ```

-Though using your name as project name is neither professional nor a best practice for this training, I
+Though using your name as project name is neither professional nor a best practice.
+For this training, I
 would suggest use your name as 10 participants are sharing a single OpenShift cluster.
 Using your name
 as project name, helps other participants using the same cluster to identify the projects they created
 vs other participants.